-The 13th Festival of Greece - French Film Festival - 2012 was held at a similar time, from March 12 through April 4.
-Aure Atika (The Skylab), Rémi Bezançon (A Happy Event), Murielle Coulin (17 Girls), and Tony Gatlif (Indignados) traveled to Greece for the event.
+The 13th Festival of Festival du Film Francophone de Grèce - 2012 was held at a similar time, from March 12 through April 4.
+Aure Atika (The Skylab), Rémi Bezançon (A Happy Event), Muriel Coulin (17 Girls), and Tony Gatlif (Indignados) traveled to Greece for the event.
 Despite suffering a severe economic crisis at this time, Greek audiences' enthusiasm for French films has not waned, with around fifty French films acquired annually.
 The active promotion of French films throughout the year by the French Institute in Athens, which hosts this event, has helped to maintain admissions to French films in Greece at around 500,000 admissions each year over the past three years.

 The Istanbul Film Festival was held from April 1 through 15, 2012.
 This event, founded in 1982, stands out as the oldest, biggest, and most comprehensive festival of French films in Turkey, attracting 170,000 spectators each year.
 Forty French productions were presented at this year's festival.
 The directors Yasmina Adi (Ici on noie les Algériens), Marjane Satrapi (Chicken with Plums), Rémi Bezançon (A Happy Event), Vincent Garenq (Guilty), Cédric Kahn (A Better Life), and Jean-François Laguionie were in attendance to present their films.
 French films showed a healthy progression in Turkey in 2011, registering 500,000 admissions.